-We are supplied by Salt Union, a company based in Cheshire, which supplies a large number of local authorities in Wales and the UK as a whole.
+We are supplied by Compass Minerals, a company based in Cheshire, which supplies a large number of local authorities in Wales and the UK as a whole.
 We work regionally in collaboration with Welsh Government and other local authorities to maintain supplies.

 There is 24-hour availability, seven days a week.
 Gritting teams go out at times that are dependent on the weather including late night and during the early hours of the morning.
 We grit around 1040 kilometres in one shift, that’s 30 per cent of the road network in Carmarthenshire.